 Jennifer Nguyen, MPH, CHES

 Prior to her role as assistant director, Jennifer served as the health promotion specialist for five years.
 Jennifer has also worked as a writer for Go Ask Alice!, an online health promotion resource created by Columbia Health.
-Prior to starting her career in public health, Jennifer’s professional experience included working in rare genetic diagnostics.
-She also has international work experience, teaching middle school science at an English-immersion secondary school in Hanoi, Vietnam.
+Prior to starting her career in public health, Jennifer’s professional experience includes working in rare genetic diagnostics and teaching middle school science at an English-immersion secondary school in Hanoi, Vietnam.

-Outside of work, Jennifer enjoys no-filter NYC autumns, BuzzFeed listicles, sleeping in on rainy mornings, spending time at the beach (with adequate sun protection!), avoiding the subway, and kittens.
+Outside of work, Jennifer enjoys no-filter NYC autumns, poetry, BuzzFeed listicles, sleeping in on rainy mornings, spending time at the beach (at least SPF 30), avoiding the subway, and kittens.

 - MA candidate, Teachers College, Columbia University

 - MPH, Columbia University Mailman School of Public Health

 - Writer, Go Ask Alice! – Alice!
 Health Promotion